Antimalarial drug repurposed as treatment for liver cancer

 Hepatocellular carcinoma (HCC) is one of the deadliest cancers, causing between 250,000 and 1,000,000 deaths per year worldwide.
 Although HCC is more common in the developing world, its incidence in developed countries has almost doubled in the last two decades.
 The prognosis of HCC is very poor with limited survival benefit because of ineffective conventional chemotherapy and targeted sorafenib therapy.

-There is a clear need for a new treatment that increases survival rates in HCC.
+There is a clear need for new treatment that increases survival rates in HCC.

 Artesunate is a dihydro-artemisinine pro-drug with an established safety record and is frequently used in malarial patients.
 It has a remarkable cytotoxicity against a wide range of human tumour cells lines and has showed anticancer activity in different cancer animal models.